-Gray Optics excels at developing precision optical solutions for medical and life science research tools.
+Gray Optics excels at developing optical solutions to improve medical and life science research tools.
 Our team helps companies translate their PCR product concept into an easy-to-manufacture instrument ready for full-scale commercialization by integrating our optical design engineering expertise with our product development process.

 Scientists and medical professionals rely on polymerase chain reaction (PCR) to quickly replicate DNA samples for various types of genetic analysis.
 For example, scientists use PCR to increase quantities of DNA from full or partial strands of DNA.
 This copied DNA allows for detailed research in life science, human health, forensics, and optimizing crops in the lab or field for agricultural applications.